 Laboratoire de Probabilités, Statistique et Modélisation (LPSM, UMR 8001)

 Le LPSM est une unité mixte de recherche (UMR 8001) dépendant du CNRS, de Sorbonne Université et de l’Université Paris Cité.
 Le laboratoire compte environ 200 personnes (dont env.
-90 permanents), répartis sur deux sites (Campus P. et M. Curie de Sorbonne Université et Campus Paris Rive Gauche de l’Université Paris Cité)
+90 permanents), répartis sur deux sites (Campus P. et M. Curie de Sorbonne Université et Campus Paris Rive Gauche de l’Université Paris Cité).

 Les activités de recherche du LPSM couvrent un large spectre en Probabilités et Statistique, depuis les aspects les plus fondamentaux (qui incluent notamment l'Analyse Stochastique, la Géométrie Aléatoire, les Probabilités Numériques et les Systèmes Dynamiques) jusqu’aux applications à la Modélisation dans diverses disciplines (Physique, Biologie, Sciences des Données, Finance, Actuariat, etc), applications qui incluent des partenariats en dehors du monde académique.